Police identify bodies found under Georgia bridge, rule deaths as homicides

 May 15 (UPI) -- The Georgia Bureau of Investigation said the deaths of two women whose bodies were found Wednesday under a north Georgia bridge has been ruled a homicide.

-The GBI identified the victims in a statement Thursday as 19-year-old Vanita Richardson and 31-year-old Trevena Clarece Campbell.
+The GBI identified the victims in a statement Thursday as 19-year-old Vanita Richardson and 31-year-old Truvenia Clarece Campbell.

 Autopsies performed by the GBI Medical Examiner concluded "the manner of death is homicide," the statement read without explaining how the women were killed.